Drutol/AoLibs/AoLibs/docs/android-recycler-adapters.md

 * `ItemTemplate`
 	* Here you should provide view that will be later bound to view holder.
 * `HolderFactory`
-	* Here we are instantinating holder for our virtualised items.
-This parameter is optional if your holder has public parameterless constructor and you don't need custom instantination.
+	* Here we are instantiating holder for our virtualized items.
+This parameter is optional if your holder has public parameterless constructor and you don't need custom instantiation.

 ## View Stretching